 Thank You, Sir

-The campsite boasts both traditional camping facilities — ample space for pitching tents or parking vehicles — as well as a handful of charming wooden cabins tucked beneath the hillside.
-The rates are quite reasonable at 2,800 ISK per person per night for camping (including one shower), while cabins accommodating four people on double bunk beds run at 28,000 ISK.
-Each cabin is outfitted with a gas stove, fridge, and toilet, with showers and warm water taps available in a separate, well-maintained facility.
-A playful sign at the bathroom reads: “Welcome to the Þakgil shitshow.
+The campsite has standard facilities — plenty of space for tents and vehicles — plus a row of small wooden cabins tucked against the hillside.
+Rates are reasonable: 2,800 ISK per person per night for camping (one shower included), and cabins sleeping four on double bunk beds go for 28,000 ISK.
+Each cabin has a gas stove, fridge, and toilet, while showers and warm water taps are in a separate, well-kept block.
+A sign on the bathroom door reads: “Welcome to the Þakgil shitshow.
 Please remain seated for the entire performance.”

-As a camping enthusiast, I’m perfectly content with a simple patch of grass.
-Within mere minutes, my tent is up, and the grill is crackling to life for my butter-coated corn on the cob.
-Just as I settle into a camping chair and try to ignore the drizzle, a fellow camper approaches, sporting a distinctly British accent.
+I’m a straightforward camper, so a patch of grass suits me fine.
+My tent was up in minutes and the grill going shortly after, butter melting over corn on the cob while I settled into a camping chair and tried not to notice the drizzle.
+That’s when a fellow camper appeared, clearly British.
 “Excuse me, would you like to use my awning?
 I feel sorry for you sitting in the rain.”
-(If you don’t hear this in Benedict Cumberbatch’s voice, I encourage you to revisit that moment.)
+(Read that in Benedict Cumberbatch’s voice for full effect.)

 “It’s hard to explain; let’s just say it’s the kind of green you picture when you think of Ireland.”